The wind is essential to sailing. A sailboat will not move forward without wind, so every sailor knows that wind can become their best friend.

 Listen To Our Podcast About Ancient Ships, Wind, Sun, Stars, And Innovation below or by clicking here.

-Ancient boats, in particular sailing boats, are something people have had for 1000s of years.
+Ancient boats, particularly sailing boats, are something people have had for 1000s of years.
 Throughout all these years, the sailors depended upon the wind to move them in the right direction and to their destination.

 Sailing and how human beings have been able to use the wind for thousands of years shows us the human spirit of ingenuity.
 Some of the first boats for sailing were made from reed, wood, and even stretched animal skin.

 These materials would break down quickly and easily, so they did not have long-lasting effects or records.
-Because there are not any of these boats left, it can be challenging for archaeologists and historians to pinpoint precisely when and how the sailing vessel started.
+Because none of these boats are left, it can be challenging for archaeologists and historians to pinpoint precisely when and how the sailing vessel started.

 For a long time, the sailboats also had rowers that would allow the boat to continue moving if the wind changed direction or they could no longer sail.
 As technology improved, so did the ability of these sailors.